lean-web/lean-jsx/README.md

 ## Overview

-Lean-JSX is a server-driven web framework that allows you to build HTML components using JSX-like syntax, but without relying on hefty client-side JavaScript libraries or frameworks.
+LeanJSX is a server-driven library that allows you to build HTML components using JSX-like syntax, but without relying on hefty client-side JavaScript libraries or frameworks.

 ## Features